Jonius7/SteamUI-OldGlory/README.md

 >    ---
 >
 >- GUI `v0.9.5.5` -> `v0.9.6.9`
 >  The GUI is now using JSON to store some of the data.
-This has the benefit of being editable outside of having to rebuild the .exe
+This has the benefit of being editable outside of having to rebuild the `.exe`
 >
->- Issues fixed from #5
+> Issues fixed from #5
->
 > - Themes working again
 >  - Auto-select current theme on startup
 >  - New DLC Manager scss - no longer requires JavaScript for row height
 >
->###Future Releases
+> ### Future Releases
->Now that Sass is implemented, time to add more toggleable features.
+> Now that Sass is implemented, time to add more toggleable features.
->Continue building the auto-updating system.
-The ideal state is to be able to push out .scss, fixes.txt, or old_glory_data.json hotfixes smoothly, and leave the GUI changes as the major updates.
+> Continue building the auto-updating system.
+The ideal state is to be able to push out `.scss`, `fixes.txt`, or `old_glory_data.json` hotfixes smoothly, and leave the GUI changes as the major updates.
 >
+> **r1** - Minor change to create backups of existing `libraryroot.custom.css` in `steamui` folder.
+Use this if you have existing code already in `libraryroot.custom.css` that you want to save.
+>
 >[Compare with Release 4.1.1](https://github.com/Jonius7/SteamUI-OldGlory/compare/Release_4.1.1...Release_5.0) | [Changelog](https://github.com/Jonius7/SteamUI-OldGlory/releases/tag/Release_4.1.1)
->
 >
 >[More details...](https://github.com/Jonius7/SteamUI-OldGlory/releases)